Accenture/adop-nexus/README.md

 ## Run Nexus

-To start the server, where version is the release version of the Docker container.
+To start the server, where version is the release version of the Docker container, run the following command.

       $ docker run -d --name nexus -p 8081:8081 -e ADOP_LDAP_ENABLED=false com.accenture.com/adop/nexus:VERSION

 If LDAP authentication is disabled the default user/password is:

   * username: `admin`
   * password: `admin123`